PyMVPA/PyMVPA/doc/source/classifiers.rst

 ..
 TODO: Refactor

-By default all classifiers provide state variables `values`, `predictions`.
+By default all classifiers provide state variables `estimates`, `predictions`.
 The latter is simply the set of predictions that was returned by the last call to the objects :meth:`~mvpa.clfs.base.Classifier.predict` method.
 The former is heavily classifier-specific.
-By convention the `values` key provides access to the raw values that a classifier prediction is based on.
+By convention the `estimates` key provides access to the raw values that a classifier prediction is based on (e.g. votes or probabilities per each label).
 Depending on the classifier, this information might required significant resources when stored.
 Therefore all states can be disabled or enabled (`states.disable()`, `states.enable()`) and their current status can be queried like this:

   >>> clf.states.is_active('predictions')
   True
-  >>> clf.states.is_active('values')
+  >>> clf.states.is_active('estimates')
   False

 States can be enabled or disabled during stateful object construction, if